How can we help you?

-We Provide Adolescent and Adult Specialty Services for Patients with Substance abuse and addiction needs.
+We Provide Adolescent and Adult Specialty Services for Patients with Substance abuse and Addiction needs, Forensic Toxicology and Monitoring Services, Medical Cannabis and Cannabidiol (CBD) assessments and publicly available CBD products

 Detoxification means ridding the body of drugs or alcohol and managing withdrawal.
 Some patients will need to be cared for in a hospital or drug-and-alcohol facility for detox, while others can be managed as outpatients.